turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language provides quick and easy means to handle strings.

     The program has to handle parameter updates that come in the form of strings.
-One example are two-line-elements (TLE) which contain orbit information.
+One example are \\glspl{TLE} which contain orbit information.

 #.
 The language provides quick and easy means to handle C-structs.

-    The program has to read data and send commands to the subsystems by exchanging data in the form of C-structs via SPI.
+    The program has to read data and send commands to the subsystems by exchanging data in the form of C-structs via \\gls{SPI}.

 According to these criteria, MicroPython, Python, C and C++ were compared and the results are shown in Table \\ref{criteria}.
 While Python shows its strengths in usability, it falls short in efficiency, where C shines.
 MicroPython may fix those shortcomings, but for a clear statement there is not enough information yet, which is why the comparison of example implementations are needed.
-MicroPython also comes with its own caveats in the form of missing libraries for D-bus and SPI on the Linux platform.
+MicroPython also comes with its own caveats in the form of missing libraries for D-bus and \\gls{SPI} on the Linux platform.
 Implementation of the missing parts is possible and relatively straightforward, but may have to be done in C. C++ addresses many of the shortcomings of C and is the clear leader in this comparison.

 \\begin{table}[]
 \\centering